AnonymerNiklasistanonym/JavaPlayground/README.md

   - *Bytecode* is optimized for execution compared to the Java source code since it removes unnecessary syntax only useful for humans like comments, formatting, variable names and converts high-level commands into *Bytecode* instructions
   - additionally this will only be successful if the source code passes all **compile-time checks**, including syntax validation and structural correctness
+  - Generic Type Arguments like `T` will be erased (**type erasure**) during the compilation and replaced by either `java.lang.Object` or a set upper bound class (`T extends Number` becomes `java.lang.Number`)
+    - Type information at runtime is only limited available using e.g. reflections

 - *Just-In-Time* (JiT) executed: The *Java Virtual Machine* (*JVM*) optimizes the generated *Bytecode* dynamically depending if it's *hot* (repeatedly executed) using a tiered compilation